 1. Eliminate Sugar and Carbs from Your Diet

-The primary key to overcome your cravings and kick your sugar addiction for good is to eliminate sugar and high carb foods from your diet.
+The primary key to overcoming your cravings and kicking your sugar addiction for good is to eliminate sugar and high-carb foods from your diet.
 I know this may seem counterintuitive as most people think they must eliminate their cravings in order to stop eating these foods.
 But, the reality is that the cravings will not disappear as long as you continue to eat them.

 Sugar and carb addiction is no different than addiction to drugs and alcohol.
 What is the first thing we do for someone who is addicted to drugs or alcohol?
 We get them off the substance.
 It is abstaining from the substance of choice (which in this case, is sugar) that leads to recovery.
 Yes, there will be other steps that you will take along the way, but this is the foundation of the healing path.
 All other steps we take will be taken to help support this one.
 This is achieved, of course, with a low-carb Paleo diet, as discussed frequently throughout my website.